-The group was driven for about 30 minutes on a paved road, first, then on a “mountain road” surrounded by forests until they reached the fence at the border, in the area of Malko Tarnovo.
-Then, the officers opened a big metal door which was about six meters high in the fence and drove through it with the car.
+According to the respondent, the group was driven for about 30 minutes, first on a paved road, then on a “mountain road” surrounded by forests.
+When they reached the fence at the border, in the area of Malko Tarnovo, the officers opened a big metal door which was about six meters high in the fence and drove through it with the car, explained the respondent.
 Once in Turkey, the officers kept driving for about 10 minutes.

-The pushback happened on the 12th of May, around 2 PM.
-The respondent and his friends walked about six kilometres before reaching the village of Armutveren.
-They couldn’t find any help in the village, so they kept walking and stopped a car.
-That was an old man and his family.
+After they had been pushed back, the respondent recalled walking with his two friends for about six kilometres before reaching the village of Armutveren.
+They couldn’t find any help in the village, so they kept walking and stopped a car, explained the respondent.
+It was an old man and his family.
 “He said that he will take his family home, come back and drive us to Edirne in exchange for money.”

 When the man came back half an hour later, the respondent’s other two friends were already in the car.
 The man had found and collected them on his way.

 “Our friends were beaten so hard that they couldn’t walk.
 One of them could barely stand on his feet,” said the respondent.